priyansi032005/Repobot_SGP-IV/README.md

 # 🚀 RepoBot - GitHub Repository Manager

 ## 🤖 About RepoBot
-RepoBot is an **NLP-powered chatbot** designed to make **GitHub repository management seamless**.
+RepoBot is an **NLP-based chatbot** designed to make **GitHub repository management**.
 It allows users to interact with their repositories through **natural language commands**, making it easier to fetch repo details, manage branches, track issues, and more.

 ## ✨ Features
 - 🗣 **NLP-based Chatbot** – Manage repositories using natural language.